 Within the 92 manga volumes, we have been treated to the adventures of Monkey D. Luffy, a young pirate whose goal is to become the king of pirates by finding One Piece, the treasure left by the old king Gold D. Roger.
 His secret weapon: he is completely elastic – a very handy way to battle against other pirates!
 Luffy and his ever-growing band have fought their way into fandom by sheer persistence (it has been a staple of Weekly Shonen Jump magazine since 1992) and more than a bit intrigue: will he ever find that treasure?

 No other Japanese cultural export treats us to this level of entertainment; quite possibly it could be considered the crown jewel of the genre.

 A Manga Legend: Dragon Ball

-It would be impossible to discuss manga without mentioning Dragon Ball: one of the most renown and best-selling manga.
-Author of this masterpiece is Akira Toriyama.
+It would be impossible to discuss manga without mentioning Dragon Ball: one of the most renowned and best-selling manga.
+The author of this masterpiece is Akira Toriyama.

 Granted, it is a bit older, having enjoyed its Shonen Jump run between 1984 and 1995 but you can still purchase tankoban (books) in the series.

 Dragon Balls: magic spheres capable of granting wishes.
 In Son Goku and Bulma’s world, such things are not that uncommon.

 The first tone introduces us to a number of friends as well as enemies that the protagonists defeat using their excellent martial arts skills and ‘ki’ or magic spells.